Learning Explicit Contact for Implicit Reconstruction of Hand-held Objects from Monocular Images: Method

 \paragraph{Structured Contact Codes.} The predicted contact states $\boldsymbol{C_{v}} \in \mathbb{R}^{N_{v}}$ are utilized to construct structured contact codes, which act as intermediate contact features.
 In the context of implicit reconstruction, we perform trilinear interpolation on estimated contact probabilities according to the contact point's position.
 In addition, to facilitate the network learning, each contact code $\boldsymbol{c_{v}^i} \in \mathbb{R}^{1}$ is mapped to a higher dimensional space by using the positional encoding ~\cite{mildenhall2021nerf}.

 \paragraph{Contact Code Volume.} There are two disadvantages of directly extracting features from structured contact codes.
 First, the contact information is only limited to the mesh surface and cannot cover the surrounding space of the hand where the object is located.
 Second, the vertices are too sparse in 3D space to provide enough contact information as most extracted features are zero vectors.
-Inspired by Neural Body~\cite{peng2021neural}, a sparse convolutional network~\cite{graham20183d} is used to process the contact code volumes $\boldsymbol{V} = \{V_{i}\}_{i=1}^{L}$ at $L$ different resolutions.
-Before that, the structured contact codes are scaled into the initial volume $V_{0}$.
-After the sparse convolution, the contact code volumes are downsampled with different spatial sizes and code dimensions, resulting in a set of contact code volumes at various resolutions.
+Since the implicit functions have continuous values in the 3D volume, the sparse convolutions~\cite{graham20183d} are utilized to diffuse the discrete contact states to the continuous space.
+Specifically, the structured contact codes are first scaled into the initial volume $V_{0}$ as the input.
+Then, a sparse convolutional network is used to process the contact code volumes $\boldsymbol{V} = \{V_{i}\}_{i=1}^{L}$ at $L$ different resolutions inspired by Neural Body~\cite{peng2021neural}.
 As a result, the contact code volumes are not limited to contact states at the hand mesh surface and contain diffused contact features for nearby 3D space, which is compatible with the continuous implicit functions.

 \paragraph{Implicit Decoding.} Contact code volumes of different resolutions are first normalized to the same scale [-1, 1].
 Then, the contact feature $fc_{i}$ is extracted by interpolation according to the query point $x$ from each contact code volume $V_{i}$.
 The final contact feature $fc$ is obtained as the concatenation of features extracted from volumes of different resolutions: